 Go to https://wordart.com and input the text we just extract.
-In Word Art, we could filter all numbers, stopwords and also do stemming for the text.
+In Word Art, we could filter all numbers, and stopwords and also do stemming for the text.
 And we also remove “fashion”, which is our keyword, since it would be undoubtedly the most frequently occurring word.

 Finally, here is the word cloud for #fashion.

-So let’s make some wild guess based on the cloud.
+So let’s make some wild guesses based on the cloud.
 Normally, fashion and style are the opposite.
 Fashion is what is being adored or followed by a large group of people while Style is unique for relatively few people.
 Since “Style” has been widely discussed on Twitter, we could reasonably guess that more people would consider sharing their own styles.

 Who will we follow on Twitter?
 Celebrities.
 Their fashion styles would be unique for themselves but their words or tweets would become popular.
 As more people start to pay attention to their style, their style would become a new fashion trend.
 The influence of celebrities on fashion is huge.

-We could come out with a lot of other interest guesses with the help of a word cloud.
-But usually, we would combine word cloud with other analyses such as sentimental analysis or topic modeling to further dig more clues hidden in the texts.
+We could come out with a lot of other interesting guesses with the help of a word cloud.
+But usually, we would combine word cloud with other analyses such as sentimental analysis or topic modeling to further dig for more clues hidden in the texts.
 The world of text is amazing.
 Why not start your data project now from Octoparse!